ThinkDataEd/curriculum/docs/unit2/lesson14.md

 9. 40 strips were created for large classes.
 If your class has less than 40 students, assign the students to two groups such that roughly 40% of them are in the survivor group (15/40 = 37.5% ≈ 40%), and the rest are in the victim group.
 If your class is small (smaller than 10), then put the students in two equal sized groups.
-The split does not have to be exactly 40%.
+The split does not have to be exactly 40%, as the actual value from our data is 38.8%.

 10. Inform the smaller group that they are the survivors and distribute a survivor strip with its corresponding fare to each student.
 Set aside any leftover strips.
 Tell them that the price on the strip represents the amount of money paid for their ticket to board the *Titanic*.
-Notify them that
-$20 in 1912 is worth about $500 today.
+Notify them that £20 in 1912 is worth about £1126 today.

 11. Divulge to the larger group that they, unfortunately, are the victims and distribute a victim strip with its corresponding fare to each student.
 Set aside any leftover strips.